-The IP cradle serves as a holder for the IP handset.
+The IP Cradle serves as a holder for the IP Handset.
 It is power supplied from the terminal using Power over Ethernet (PoE).
 The cradle connects to the handset with a coil cord and to the terminal with a standard LAN cable.

-Installing the system
+To install the system